AndyReynolds1/Vagrant-Kubernetes-Cluster/README.md

 Testing using Vagrant to automate deploying a local Kubernetes cluster.

-Creates specified number of VMs and installs Docker, Kubernetes and initialises a Kubernetes cluster.
+Creates specified number of VMs and installs containerd, Kubernetes and initialises a Kubernetes cluster.

 ## Run